 Regina offer’s an income-based fee for those who cannot financially afford her services.
 She understands that not being able to pay for her services does not indicate that an individual does not care for their pet.
 Please fill out the form prior to your consultation and we will contact you by phone to confirm the appointment and discuss payment.

 Regina offers in-office consultations and house call services in the Greater Dayton and Tri-State areas.
 Consultations generally take about 2-3 hours for a diagnosis and presentation of a detailed treatment plan.
 Unfortunately, most behavior problems cannot be solved with one visit, so included in her program are unlimited telephone follow-ups for up to 6 months.
 Regina is available to receive and take these calls.
 Included are additional house calls when necessary at no additional fee.
 The fee for this service and program is based primarily on the type of problem(s), and the duration of time the problems have continued.
 Sometimes her service includes developing new protocols for solving unusual problems.
 It also can require research and consultations with her colleagues to develop improved methods for solving extreme problems.
 She will provide evaluations and reports for an easy to understand training approach.
 As always, she will work closely with your veterinarian.
 Some medical problems can cause behavior problems and some behavior problems may require medical intervention.

 $175.00 includes an initial behavior consultation with a treatment plan.
 Follow up $50.00 per visit

 What is included in the behavior program:

 Home or office visit (2-3 hrs) to evaluated and set up the treatment plan

 Regina returns to the home or will schedule an office call whenever necessary

-Short term medications are discussed with veterinarian
+Short-term medications are discussed with a veterinarian